Luther Perkins: Early life and musical beginnings

 Perkins was born in Como, Mississippi, the third of five children of Rev. Luther Monroe Perkins, Sr., a Baptist preacher, and Delphia Anna Stewart Perkins.
 He grew up in Como, and taught himself to play rhythm guitar.

 Perkins started his career in 1953 as a mechanic at Automobile Sales Company in Memphis.
 He specialized in electrical systems and radio repairs.
-Roy Cash Sr., older brother of Johnny Cash, was the service manager at the dealership.
-At the time, the younger Cash was stationed in Germany with the US Air Force.
 At Automobile Sales, Perkins met co-workers Marshall Grant and A.W.
 'Red' Kernodle.
 Grant, Kernodle and Perkins began bringing their guitars to work, and would play together when repair business was slow.

 When Johnny Cash moved to Memphis after returning from Germany in 1954, Roy Cash introduced him to Grant, Kernodle and Perkins.
 The four began to get together in the evenings at Perkins' or Grant's home and play songs.
 It was during this time that they decided to form a band, with Grant acquiring a string bass, Kernodle a six-string steel guitar, and Perkins buying a somewhat-abused Fender Esquire electric guitar from the O.K.
 Houck Piano Co. in Memphis.
 The guitar had been modified by a previous owner, and the volume and tone controls did not work.